cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 {{< image src="img/docs/gpu-cluster-orchid/file-NZmhCFPJx9.png" caption="ORCHID GPU cluster" >}}

+Note: the actual number of nodes may vary slightly over time due to operational reasons.
+You can check which nodes are available by checking the `STATE` column in `sinfo --partition=orchid`.

 ## Request access to ORCHID

 Before using ORCHID on JASMIN, you will need: